 Thank you for agreeing to be interviewed for OutCasting.
 You're joining a group of people with compelling personal stories and experts who are at the top of their fields.

 We strive for the best audio fidelity we can get so that your story and your ideas come through as clearly as possible.
-If you are in the NYC area, the best option is to come to our studio in Westchester County to do your interview in person.
+If you are in the NYC area, the best option is to visit our studio in Westchester to record your interview in person.

 For interviews via computer or other device, we will e-mail you a URL before the interview.
 Just before the interview, you'll plug the headset or microphone into the computer or phone, open Chrome, and copy and paste the URL into the address bar in Chrome.
 That will enable you to connect with our studio.